 Dresden Travel Guide

-Dresden has a sombre reputation, known primarily for the controversial World War II bombing that killed 25,000 people and destroyed 75 percent of the city centre.
-This tragic past is still deeply felt in the city, with annual memorials and commemorations; however, Dresden is now largely restored to its former splendour.
+Dresden is a city rebuilt.
+Perhaps best known for the controversial World War II bombing that killed 25,000 people and destroyed 75 percent of the city centre, the city is now largely restored to its former splendour.

 Dresden dates back to the early 13th century, and some buildings date back hundreds of years, including the rebuilt Frauenkirche, the Swinger Palace, the SemperOper, and the Fürstenzug.
 Excellent museums in the city are dedicated to art, local culture, the military, natural history, anthropology, and even hygiene.